kstenerud/concise-encoding/cte-specification.md

 Strings should use [continuations](#continuation) if the line is getting too long.
 ```
+[
     "All that most maddens and torments; all that stirs up the lees of things; \
     all truth with malice in it; all that cracks the sinews and cakes the brain; \
     all the subtle demonisms of life and thought; all evil, to crazy Ahab, were \
     visibly personified, and made practically assailable in Moby Dick.
 He piled \
     upon the whale's white hump the sum of all the general rage and hate felt by \
     his whole race from Adam down; and then, as if his chest had been a mortar, \
     he burst his hot heart's shell upon it."
+]
 ```

 #### Typed Arrays

-Typed arrays should have newlines inserted if the line is getting too long.
+Typed arrays should be broken up into multiple lines at the next level of indentation if the line is getting too long.
 ```
 |u16x aa5c 5e0f e9a7 b65b 3572 96ec da16 6496 6133 5aa1 687f 9ce0 4d10 a39e 3bd3
       bf96 ad12 e64b 298f e137 a99f 5fb8 a8ca e8e7 0595 bc2f 4b64 8b0e 895d ebe7